Realizing the dream of a fixed English-Channel crossing

 - Train cars with ultraviolet and opacity smoke detectors as well as foam and halon extinguishing systems—along with doors that provide 30-minute fire protection

-- Fire hydrants either side of every cross passage, which come every quarter-mile (375 meters)
+- Fire hydrants either side of every cross passage, positioned every quarter-mile (375 meters)

 - A fleet of professionally staffed fire-fighting vehicles